Artika Sari Devi

-Artika Sari Devi Kusmayadi (born 29 September 1979) is an Indonesian actress, model and the winner of Puteri Indonesia 2004 (Miss Universe Indonesia), She also representing Indonesia in 2005 Miss Universe pageant in Bangkok, Thailand.
+Artika Sari Devi Kusmayadi (born 29 September 1979) is an Indonesian actress, music producer, model and beauty pageant titleholder who the winner of Puteri Indonesia 2004 (Miss Universe Indonesia).
+She also represented Indonesia in 2005 Miss Universe pageant in Bangkok, Thailand.
 She is the first ever Indonesian and Sumatran to be placed as a finalist in Miss Universe history.

-Biography
+Early life and career

-Devi was born in Pangkal Pinang, Bangka-Belitung Islands.
-She holds a law degree from Gadjah Mada University, Yogyakarta.
-She is married to a singer and musician Ibrahim Imran in 2008, and she gave birth to a daughter, Sarah Abiela Ibrahim (2009) and Dayana Zoelie Ibrahim (2011).
+Devi was born in Pangkal Pinang, Bangka-Belitung Islands on 29 September 1979 to a Sumatran mother Poppy Dyah Retno Wulan and Javanese father Tiko Kusmayadi.
+Devi completed her Bachelor degree program in 2003, Bachelor of Laws (LL.B) from Islamic University of Indonesia and in 2007 she also finished her Master of Law in Notary (M.LN) from Gadjah Mada University in Yogyakarta - Indonesia.
+In 2008, She is married to a Hongkongese singer songwriter Ibrahim Imran, and they have two children together, Sarah Abiela Ibrahim (2009) and Dayana Zoelie Ibrahim (2011).

 Besides being a full-time mother, Devi also runs a fashion line for kids called "Sugar Bebe Indonesia".
 In 2016, Artika together with Puteri Indonesia 2013 beauty pageant alumna Whulandary Herman, open the "ArtikaWhulandary Beauty Camp" to sharpen the skills of Indonesian women who are interested in joining local or international beauty pageants, the beauty camp idea is first initiated in 2013.